LGBT YouthLine's referral database is for in-person and/or location-based organizations, collectives, and resources for 2SLGBTQ+ youth in Ontario.

 HARP offers an understanding, supportive environment with a wide range of prevention information and access to harm reduction materials

-Stratford-Perth Pride provides LGBTQ2S+ programming to make Perth County a more welcoming, accepting and inclusive community for gender and sexually diverse individuals.
+Stratford-Perth Pride provides 2SLGBTQIA+ programming to make Perth County a more welcoming, accepting and inclusive community for gender and sexually diverse individuals.
 This may include events, programs, education and advocacy.

 Youth serving agency that is open and inclusive , this program is a registration only program for 2SLGBTQ+ youth.
 All other services can be accessed through the main line based on age of children/youth and families.

-NBD is a bi-weekly virtual hang out space for youth who are nonbinary, gender nonconforming, and/or gender diverse and Black, Indigenous, and/or people of colour.
+NBD is a bi-weekly virtual hang out space, open to all nonbinary, trans, genderdiverse, and questioning racialized youth, ages 13-29.
 It’s a space for discussion, chilling, arts & crafts, writing, zine-making, & more.

 $10 PC gift card available for drop-in attendees each week.